ialexpovad/xmllite-parser/README.md

 # xmllite-parser
-Sample parsering of XML-docoment on base XMLLite lib.
+Sample parsering of XML-docoment on base XmlLite library.